DevMountain/react-2-afternoon/README.md

 }
 ```

 Now all we need are three methods, one to update the `name`, one to update the `phone`, and one to update the `title`.
-For simplicity I broke these out into three methods, they'll be very similiar to each other.
+For simplicity, I broke these out into three methods, they'll be very similiar to each other.
 All three methods will take in a `string` parameter and then update the corresponding property on the class to that `string`.

 ```js
 constructor(id, name, phone, title) {